3 Sponsored Online Programs Available

 As an academic field, management information systems focuses on how computer technology may be best optimized in order to provide the most benefit to a business as well as the importance of working in a team environment.
-Courses are generally designed to equip you to understand basic concepts of topics such as:
+Courses in an Associates in Management Information Systems degree are generally designed to equip you to understand basic concepts of topics such as:

 - Data communications

 - Network design

 - Computer systems